 Buxus sempervirens

-Commonly known as the common box, Buxus sempervirens is an evergreen shrub with dark green, oval, and glossy leaves that have a leathery texture.
+Commonly known as English Box, Buxus sempervirens is an evergreen shrub with vivid-green oval leaves that become a stunning dark green as they mature.
 Inconspicuous pale yellow flowers may appear in spring, followed by small, round seed capsules.
-It is a slow-growing plant.
+The foliage maintains a fresh appearance year-round, creating a lush and refined look in the garden.

 Cultural